Planning-oriented Autonomous Driving: Experiments

 \paragraph{Effect of designs in MotionFormer.} \Cref{tab:abl-traj} shows that all of our proposed components described in~\cref{sec:motion-method} contribute to final performance regarding minADE, minFDE, Miss Rate and minFDE-mAP metrics.
 Notably, the rotated scene-level anchor shows a significant performance boost (-15.8\%\,minADE, -11.2\%\,minFDE, +1.9 minFDE-mAP(\%)), indicating that it is essential to do motion forecasting in the scene-centric manner.
-The agent-goal point interaction enhances the motion query with the goal-oriented visual feature, and surrounding agents can further benefit from considering the ego-vehicle's intention.
+The agent-goal point interaction enhances the motion query with the planning-oriented visual feature, and surrounding agents can further benefit from considering the ego vehicle's intention.
 Moreover, the non-linear optimization strategy improves the performance (-5.0\%\,minADE, -8.4\%\,minFDE, -1.0 MR(\%), +0.7 minFDE-mAP(\%)) by taking perceptual uncertainty into account in the end-to-end scenario.

-\paragraph{Effect of designs in OccFormer.} As illustrated in~\Cref{tab:abl-occ}, attending each pixel to all agents without locality constraints (Exp.2) results in slightly worse performance compared to an attention-free baseline.
-The occupancy-guided attention mask resolves the problem and brings in gain, especially for nearby areas (Exp.3, +1.0\,IoU-n, +1.4\,VPQ-n.).
-Additionally, reusing mask feature $M^t$ instead of the agent feature to acquire the occupancy feature further enhances performance.
+\paragraph{Effect of designs in OccFormer.} As illustrated in~\Cref{tab:abl-occ}, attending each pixel to all agents without locality constraints (Exp.2) results in slightly worse performance compared to an attention-free baseline (Exp.1).
+The occupancy-guided attention mask resolves the problem and brings in gain, especially for nearby areas (Exp.3, +1.0\,IoU-n.(\%), +1.4\,VPQ-n.(\%)).
+Additionally, reusing the mask feature $M^t$ instead of the agent feature to acquire the occupancy feature further enhances performance.

 \paragraph{Effect of designs in Planner.} We provide ablations on the proposed designs in planner in~\Cref{tab:abl-planning}, \ie, attending BEV features, training with the collision loss and the optimization strategy with occupancy.
-The collision rate is reduced with all parts applied, which is essential for safety.
+Similar to previous research~\cite{hu2021safe,hu2022stp3}, a lower collision rate is preferred for safety over naive trajectory mimicking (L2 metric), and is reduced with all parts applied in \algname.

-\paragraph{Model complexity and Computational cost.} We measure the complexity of \algname and runtime on an Nvidia Tesla A100 GPU, as depicted in~\Cref{tab:abl-module-computation}.
-Though the decoder part of tasks brings a certain amount of parameters, the computational complexity mainly comes from the encoder part, compared to the original BEVFormer detector (ID.
-1).
-We also provide comparison with the recent BEVerse~\cite{zhang2022beverse}. \algname owns more tasks, achieves superior performance, and has \textit{lower} FLOPs - indicating affordable budget to additional computation cost.